armiiller/acloudguru-aws-cda/README.md

  ### Data Warehousing
   - Redshift - OLAP

+### DynamoDB
+NoSQL db with single digit millisecond latency. fully managed no database schema upfront
+SSD storage
+3 az by default
+eventual (default) or strongly consistent reads Primary Keys
+ - Partition Key
+ - Composite Key (Partition Key + Sort Key)
+Supported document formats
+ - JSON
+ - HTML
+ - XML
+Fine Grain control using IAM condition parameter **dynamodb:LeadingKeys** to match partition key value to some security attribute

+#### Advanced Index
+Local Secondary Index
+ - can only be created when creating table
+ - same partition key different sort key
+Global Secondary Index
+ - can be added later
+ - different partition + sort key

+#### Scan vs Query
+Query - By Primary Key and optional sort key, results always sorted by sort key, ascending order, reverse order by setting **ScanIndexFoward** (yes on query op, not typo) to false.
+Queries by default eventually consistent. scan - examine all items in a table query more efficient than scan scan dumps table, then filters data by default all data attributes are returned, if you want specifics use the **ProjectionExpression**

+#### Provision Throughput

 ### Elasticache
 Offload performance from EC2 or common DB queries that don't change oftent Types